Games should be able to do what all art does; help us understand ourselves and explore what it means to be human.

 * * *

 Since 2017 we have hosted the Game Educators Summit.
-The summit bookends the conference and we invite all university-level game educators to join us and help organize a strong network of support and knowledge sharing!
+The summit takes place 7-8th of June, just after the conference.
+We invite all university-level game educators to join us and help organize a strong network of support and knowledge sharing!

 And feel free to spread our flyer around! (right click thumbnail -> [Save Link As])